Random Walks, Faber Polynomials and Accelerated Power Methods: Accelerating power iteration

 \subsubsection{Barbell example}

-We construct a random directed barbell graph with $2N$ vertices, separated into two halves of $N$ vertices with a single edge bridging both halves.
+We construct a random directed barbell graph with $2N$ vertices, separated into two halves of $N$ vertices with a single bidirectional edge bridging both halves.
 Within each half of the graph, we randomly connect vertices with probability $p$.
+Specifically,

+where $P(a_{ij} = 1) = P(b_{ij} = 1) = p$ and $P(a_{ij} = 0) = P(b_{ij} = 0) = 1- p$.
 The adjacency matrix of this graph will have a dominant real eigenvalue and a small spectral gap, due to the barbell geometry.
 Moreover, by the circular law, we expect it to have complex eigenvalues that are roughly uniformly distributed within a disc in the complex plane with radius $1/\sqrt{Np}$ centered at zero.

 For our specific example, we consider $N = 1000$ and $p = 1/250$, for an expected spectral radius of $1/2$.
 Since the graph is random, some eigenvalues fall slightly outside this radius.
 The 4-hypocycloid is the smallest hypocycloid that encloses a disk centered at zero of radius $1/2$, which it does exactly; higher degree hypocycloids enclose a disk of radius greater than $1/2$.
 We plot the eigenvalues of the adjacency matrix alongside hypocycloids as well as the results of applying the dynamic momentum method to the adjacency matrix in Figure \ref{fig:barbell-results}.
 Note that the dynamic methods converge exactly when the spectrum is enclosed by the corresponding hypocycloid, at a rate much faster than the unaccelerated power method.